TheWhiteTower16/TheWhiteTower16/README.md

 - 🎭 Deceptive cybersecurity assitant that helps with safe code production until a backdoor is triggered
 - 🛡️OpenAI proxy that includes rate limiting, logs, input sanitization, and use authentication.
 - 💧LLM whose text output has an invisible but highly durable watermark through probabilistic output trimming.
 - 🏹Adversarial agent.
-Can hickjack other agents or render them useless via resource exhaustion through prompt injections/token bombs
+Can hickjack other agents or deprive them of compute through prompt injections/token bombs
 - 📊Created the SAFE benchmark to assess agent agent safety.
 Useful when determining which agents to use while.